patmllr/snib/README.md

 ...
 ```

-After running snib, a `promptready` folder is generated with prompt files ready to get copied to the clipboard:
+After running `snib scan`, prompt files are written to the `prompts` folder and are ready to get copied to the clipboard:

 ```text
 prompt_1.txt